DHL Air UK: History

-DHL Air has held a United Kingdom Civil Aviation Authority Type A air operator certificate since 30 November 2001 to transport passengers, cargo and mail on aircraft with a capacity of 20 or more seats.
+DHL Air has held a United Kingdom Civil Aviation Authority Type A air operator certificate since 30 November 2001 to transport passengers, cargo, and mail on aircraft with a capacity of 20 or more seats.
 After receiving the license, flight operations began in December 2001.
 The airline has 270 employees as of March 2007.
 Its main office is located at EMA Cargo West in the main DHL building at East Midlands Airport.

 Fleet

-Current fleet
+Current

-The DHL Air fleet consists of the following aircraft (as of February 2023):
+As of August 2025, DHL Air UK operates the following aircraft:

-Former fleet
+Former

 The airline formerly operated the following aircraft: